Alex Ovechkin, Capitals Hold Off Golden Knights to Even 2018 Stanley Cup Final

 The comeback Capitals are at it again.

-The Washington Capitals trailed in each of their first three playoff series this year before battling back to win, and they lost Game 1 of the Stanley Cup Final against the Vegas Golden Knights before evening the series with a 3-2 victory Wednesday in Game 2 at T-Mobile Arena.
+The Washington Capitals trailed in each of their first three playoff series this year before battling back to win.
+And after losing Game 1 of the Stanley Cup Final against the Vegas Golden Knights, they evened the series with a 3-2 victory Wednesday in Game 2 at T-Mobile Arena.

-Washington moved a step closer to its first Stanley Cup in franchise history thanks to goals from Lars Eller, Alex Ovechkin and Brooks Orpik.
+Washington moved a step closer to the first Stanley Cup in franchise history thanks to goals from Lars Eller, Alex Ovechkin and Brooks Orpik.
 Goaltender Braden Holtby was also brilliant while nursing a one-goal lead throughout the third period.

-Each goaltender was more effective than in Vegas' 6-4 win in Game 1, but Holtby shined after allowing a first-period goal to James Neal and a second-period goal to Shea Theodore.
+Each goaltender was more effective than in Vegas' 6-4 win in Game 1, but Holtby shone after allowing a first-period goal to James Neal and a second-period goal to Shea Theodore.
 He stopped 37 of the 39 shots he faced and stood strong against an onslaught during a five-on-three power play in the third.

-He also made a jaw-dropping stick save in the final two minutes on what appeared to be a wide-open net for Alex Tuch to preserve the win.
+He also made a jaw-dropping stick save to preserve the win in the final two minutes on what appeared to be a wide-open net for Alex Tuch.

 It was the type of save and performance Capitals fans will look back on if they wind up lifting the coveted trophy.
-It may also define Holtby's legacy moving forward considering his effectiveness throughout the playoffs.
+It may also define Holtby's legacy considering his effectiveness throughout the playoffs.

 His counterpart, Marc-Andre Fleury, knocked the Capitals out of the playoffs last season as a member of the Pittsburgh Penguins.
 However, he couldn't match Holtby on Wednesday, stopping 23 of 26 shots despite not allowing a goal in the third.